louiscklaw/yid_skcor-challenge/Q2/README.md

 1. Which real-time approach did you choose and why?
 What are the trade-offs you considered?

-   A: websocket, compared to another codes seems more popular and plenty of libraries. given that there are no show-stopper for the websocket i will choose websocket (the more library available the less chance we hit the wall(problem))
+   A: websocket, compared to another codes seems more popular and plenty of libraries. given that there are no show-stopper for the websocket i will choose websocket (in reality, the more library available the less chance we hit the wall(problem))
    ![](./_doc/ws_vs_sse.png)

 1. The priority-based eviction logic — how would this change if we needed to persist events to a database?